 Creating automated reporting cycles with freight audit data reduces manual processes and increases your ability to predict trends.
 With this enhanced data, you’ll gain more insight into transportation spend, visibility for cost control, and process improvements like shipment consolidation, carrier optimization, and better route planning.

-Freight auditing systems help maintain compliance with both internal and external shipping regulations, but you should also update your systems regarding regulations to ensure accuracy and compliant service.
+Freight auditing systems help maintain compliance, but you must also update your systems to address these specific regulations to ensure accurate and compliant service.

 8. Foster Collaborative Relationships with Carriers